adrien-legros/fedora-detection/README.md

 Three clusters are used for this demo:

-- A OpenShift Container Platform cluster with a node containing a Nvidia GPU
+- A OpenShift Container Platform cluster with a node containing a Nvidia GPU.
+GPU is optionnal
-- A Single Node Openshift (SNO) with an ARM architecture to build container images with the embeded model
+- A Single Node Openshift (SNO) on an ARM architecture to build container images with the embeded model
 - Microshift for the edge container orchestration platform

 ### The Openshift cluster